geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 1. Open [http://localhost/mapstore](http://localhost/mapstore).
 2. Click login and choose **Keycloak**.
-3. Log in with `kcuser` / `kcuser123` or `kcadmin` / `kcadmin123`.
+3. Log in with `kcuser` / `changeme-kcuser-pw-123` or `kcadmin` / `changeme-kcadmin-pw-123`.
 4. Keycloak redirects back to MapStore.

-For LDAP login, use the standard username/password form with one of the LDAP users, such as `msadmin` / `admin123`.
+For LDAP login, use the standard username/password form with one of the LDAP users, such as `msadmin` / `changeme-msadmin-pw-123`.
 This requires a MapStore WAR built and configured with LDAP support.
 See [LDAP integration with MapStore](users/ldap.md#ldap-integration-with-mapstore).

 ## Troubleshooting

 - **Keycloak realm not imported**: Keycloak imports realm files only on first startup.
 Remove the `keycloak_data` volume and restart the stack.
 - **LDAP users not found**: confirm `docker/openldap/ldif/02-users.ldif` exists before first startup.
 If the LDAP volume already exists, remove the LDAP volumes and restart.
-- **MapStore waits for LDAP healthcheck**: the LDAP healthcheck searches for `msadmin`, so the sample user LDIF must be active or the healthcheck must be adapted to your custom users.
+- **MapStore waits for LDAP healthcheck**: the LDAP container now uses a root DSE healthcheck, so this usually points to an LDAP startup problem rather than missing sample users.
 - **Redirect or callback errors**: check that the Keycloak redirect URI matches `http://localhost/mapstore/*` and that `keycloakOAuth2Config.redirectUri` in the datadir points to `http://localhost/mapstore/rest/geostore/openid/keycloak/callback`.
+In LDAP-direct mode, keep `keycloakOAuth2Config.autoCreateUser=false`; otherwise the Keycloak callback can fail while trying to sync users and groups through the LDAP-backed GeoStore DAOs.
 - **502 Bad Gateway during login or callback**: the auth proxy config in `docker/mapstore.auth.conf` increases proxy buffers for Keycloak and MapStore callback responses.
 Restart the proxy if you edit the file.
 - **LDAP LDIF edits are ignored**: LDIF bootstrap runs only on an empty LDAP volume.
 Rebuild the LDAP image and remove LDAP volumes before restarting.
 - **LDAP login does not appear to work**: verify the WAR was built with the LDAP profile and that `ldap.properties` is available in the datadir.